vikramanity/express_validations/README.md

 ```

 Uniqueness validation should be checked only when all other validations on the field(s) have passed.
-So it is done through a separate JQuery function.
+So it is done through a separate Javascript function.

-If you have a ```GET``` route called ```determine_uniqueness``` defined on the relative controller, you can use the provided JQuery function, something like the example below.
+If you have a ```GET``` route called ```determine_uniqueness``` defined on the relative controller, you can use the provided Javascript function, something like the example below.

 ```Javascript
 var checkUniquenessResult, uniquenessResults;